italolelis/collections/README.md

 ### Documentation

-More information can be found in the online documentation at http://collections.readthedocs.org/.
+You can find more information in the online documentation at http://collections.readthedocs.org/.